Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 NOTES:

+- The binaries built with a previous version of R are not guaranteed to work with R-devel but if they can be loaded then it's **very** likely that they will.
+So make sure they can be loaded:

+    for (pkg in pkgs) library(pkg, character.only=TRUE)

-- Some packages (e.g. Cairo) contain a shared object (e.g. `libs/Cairo.so`)
-  that is linked to `libR.dylib` via an absolute path that is specific to the version of R that was used when the object was compiled/linked e.g.
+- Most binary packages in `pkgs` (e.g. XML, rJava, Cairo) contain a shared object (e.g. `libs/Cairo.so`) that is linked to `libR.dylib` via an absolute path that is specific to the version of R that was used when the object was compiled/linked e.g.

     /Library/Frameworks/R.framework/Versions/4.0/Resources/lib/libR.dylib